Reviews You Can Rely On

 Weight

-Measured at 10.58 ounces per US men's size 10.5, the Speedgoat is slightly lighter than the previous iteration, we assume due to the denser midsole compound.
+Measured at 10.58 ounces per shoe in US men's size 10.5, the Speedgoat is slightly lighter than the previous iteration, we assume due to the denser midsole compound.
 The upper has also seen some thinning out and feels more airy and light than the previous version.
 The Speedgoat never feels ultralight or carefree but also not bogged down.
 The midsole does lack some energy return, but the follow-through and stride feel largely unimpeded.

 For shorter races, you will likely want something a bit lighter with less of a footprint to feel springy and agile.
 This weight feels well dispersed through the model, and the more neutral flat bottom leads to consistent midfoot strides.
 We think that every runner should have a tempo effort model and a long-distance/daily trainer.
 The Speedgoat 6 fills that secondary spot, and this weight class makes easy days feel refreshing, comfortable, and light.